cunarist/rinf/documentation/docs/applying-template.md

 flutter pub add rinf
 ```

-Now install the command executable to easily run Rinf commands in the CLI.
+Now install the command executable to easily run Rinf commands in the CLI.[^1]

+[^1]: If you're curious about all the available commands, use `rinf --help`.

 ```bash title="CLI"
 cargo install rinf